Jackson Rudolph Signature Series

 Flashier staffs are great for competition, but this lightweight ash bo is perfect for daily training.
 This bo is similar to Jackson Rudolph’s Signature Bo, so you can switch between simple ash for training and a colored bo when you need to dazzle a crowd!
 Lightweight ash construction.

 CHOOSING THE RIGHT BO STAFF

-Length: As sport karate competitor and Team Paul Mitchell member Jackson Rudolph explains in this video , the correct length for your bo staff depends on your height.
-As a general rule of thumb, when stood upright on the ground, your bo should be about the same height as you.
+Length: As sport karate competitor and member of Paul Mitchell´s team Jackson Rudolph explains in this video , the correct length for your bo staff depends on your height.
+In general, your bo should be about the same height as you when Standing on the ground.
 For creative competitions, you may want it a little bit shorter.

 Appearance: Most people who train with bo staffs use them in competitions.
 Therefore, in addition to the length, you might also want to consider the look of the staff.
 Many competition bo staffs have eye-catching designs that draw attention to the performance.
-The Jackson Rudolph Signature Bo Staff and Jackson Rudolph Professional Bo are the some kind of staff Rudolph uses in competition.
+The Jackson Rudolph Signature Bo Staff and Jackson Rudolph Professional Bo are the ones Rudolph uses in competition.
 Always be sure to use a bo staff case to securely carry your bo.

-For Sparring: One important use we haven?t covered yet is live sparring.
+For Sparring: An important use is live sparring.
 If you are going to use your bo for partner training with full-speed movements and striking, you should not use a wood or graphite bo.
 Instead, use a padded bo like the ActionFlex or foam bo staff.

 |delivery weight:||0,45 Kg|

 |Dimensions ( length × width × height ):||182,88 × 2,54 × 2,54 cm|